[st_row id_wrapper=”elm_5e8ce0c4ab0d0″ ][st_column span=”span12″][st_text id_wrapper=”text_0de2abc83d748e5729ffaac0118beed3″ ]

 1. Through A Real Estate Agent

-Selling your home through a real estate agent is the most common way to sell a vacant house IF they are in great condition.
+Selling your home through a real estate agent is the most common way to sell a vacant house.
 The agent will be able to give you a decent idea of what your home might sell for on the MLS by running a comparables report or CMA.
 The agent will handle all of the paperwork and negotiations on your behalf.
-You may be asked to perform some maintenance or repairs based on the condition of the house and how long it has been vacant.

 The downside to using a real estate agent is that the timeline to sell your home could be anywhere from a few weeks to 6 plus months.
-Even in the Dallas market, people buying from agents have high demands.
 You’ll also be responsible for paying for both your agent and the buyer’s agent’s commissions.
 This is usually around 6% for both agents.

 2. Sell For Sale By Owner (FSBO)